 - Place garlic on a cutting board; sprinkle with salt.
 Using the flat side of a knife, mash garlic.
 Continue to mash until it reaches a paste consistency.
 Transfer to a small bowl.

 - Stir in the oil, rosemary and pepper; brush over pork.
 Let stand for 20 minutes.

-- Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat the grill rack.
+- Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
 Grill pork, covered, over medium heat or broil 4 in. from the heat for 9-11 minutes on each side or until a thermometer reads 145°.
 Let stand for 5 minutes before slicing.
 Yield: 4 servings.

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.

 "Loved this recipe!
 I used fresh garlic and rosemary - didn't grill - instead, I placed in a large ovenproof skillet (cast iron), browned in 1 tbsp of canola oil - then baked at 375* for 25 - 30 minutes until thermometer read 145* - let stand for 5 minutes before slicing."